 How to use technical analysis in your trading?

 There is so much out technical analysis knowledge out there and I’ve only covered four broad categories.
 And within these categories, there are even subcategories within them.
 How can you make sense of all this technical analysis knowledge out there?

-Very simple, I have two guidelines for you.
+Very simple, I have two guidelines for you to understanding technical analysis.

 1. Know the purpose of it

 I’ve explained to you some of the purposes of all these technical tools.
 For example, charts can help you identify the market structure, drawing tools to help you define your area of value.